Bernese Mountain Dog Health Issues & Care Guide

 Insurance Recommendation

-Given the Bernese Mountain Dog's predisposition to conditions like Cancer and Epilepsy, pet insurance is a worthwhile investment.
-Plans for Bernese Mountain Dogs typically cost $41–$74 per month and can save thousands in unexpected veterinary bills.
+Given the Bernese Mountain Dog's predisposition to conditions like Histiocytic Sarcoma and Hip Dysplasia, pet insurance is a worthwhile investment.
+Plans typically cost $38–$86 per month and can save thousands in unexpected veterinary bills.
 Compare plans from multiple providers and enroll early, before any pre-existing conditions develop.